 Instead, with rare exceptions such as LaTroy Hawkins, there have been swings and misses and more swings and misses, particularly in the bullpen.
 To name a few: D.J.
 Carrasco, Frank Francisco, Ramon Ramirez (in a trade for Angel Pagan), Scott Atchison, Brandon Lyon and now Jose Valverde.

-The Mets valued Kyle Farnsworth so little at the end of spring training that they released him rather than pay $100,000 to send to the minors.
+The Mets valued Kyle Farnsworth so little at the end of spring training that they released him rather than pay $100,000 to send him to the minors.
 How he became the closer speaks to the negligence in failing to have an adequate backup plan for Bobby Parnell.

 Parnell was no guarantee to be OK as he returned from surgery to repair a herniated disk in his neck that cost him the final two months of last season.
 And there was no apparent safety net in place, with the exception of a misguided hope that Valverde would be better than he was last season, when he was released from Triple-A by the Detroit Tigers.